thiagovandieten/training-testng-selenium-webdriver/README.md

 By default, Chrome will be used.
 To override the default browser, you can use the following command (and choose one of the supporting browsers):

-`mvn clean test -P parabank-exercises -DseleniumBrowser=firefox`
+`mvn clean test -P parabank-answers -DseleniumBrowser=firefox`

 ### Prestashop (using docker)